Skip to main content

 After 7 days → snapshot deleted

-The snapshot-retention-reaper runs hourly and deletes any snapshot whose retention has expired.
+Expired snapshots are cleaned up automatically (checked hourly).
 Once that’s done, the snapshot is gone and your balance stops being debited for it.

 Side-by-side